"choppy" Ink Image & Heat gun (newbie question)

 Embroidery, Gifts and Promotional Products

-SkyLinePrints's Avatar
+SkyLinePrints's picture

 the rough print is more than likely the result of the 110 mesh. try 156 or higher. your print will be much much smoother.
 110 with multiple colors on top of a base will build a "bullet proof" design pretty quick.